IndieGameSmith/SGC-Simple-Game-Components/README.md

 # SGC-Simple-Game-Components
-This Project is an attempt for simplifying game development, it was my personal project but if you want to use it you can free use it but please see LICENCE.md
+This Project is an attempt for simplifying game development, it was my personal project but if you want to use it, you can free use it, but please see LICENCE.

 # This uses SDL2
   Simple DirectMedia Layer